Why We Should Say NO to Plastic Bags

 Effective Solutions

 Saying ‘no’ to plastic bags and making the switch to reusable bags is ultimately the best option.
-Plastic bags waste nonrenewable resources, are seldom recycled and more likely to end up in landfills or as litter.
-They are a danger to animals and their habitats which can have larger ramifications on ecosystems and our food chain.
-Reusable bags alleviate all of these issues.
-Grocery bags made from recycled or sustainable content can be used repeatedly and completely do away with the need for disposable bags.
+Reusable bags alleviate all of the issues mentioned above.
+Grocery bags made from recycled or sustainable content can be used repeatedly and completely to do away with the need for disposable bags.

 Your Business Can Be a Part of The Solution